 *[Persons diagnosed with a terminal illness with a life expectancy of six months or less may apply for a medical cannabis registry identification card.
 There is no application fee.]

 Veterans who receive health services at a Veteran’s Administration (VA) facility are NOT required to obtain a physician’s written certification.
 Instead, they must submit 12 months of VA records to the Department of Public Health (Division of Medical Cannabis) with their application.
-Click here for the process of applying for medical marijuana in Illinois as a veteran.

 What Conditions Qualify for a Medical Marijuana Card in Illinois?